Achilles Tendon Rupture

 Unfortunately, recreational athletes tend to experience tendon ruptures more that the non-active Joe Bloggs.

-Although it is this attitude that makes individuals great athletes it is not a mentality see in professional athletes.
+Although it is this Run-Through-The-Pain attitude is what makes individuals great athletes; it is not a mentality seen in professional athletes.

 The medical reason is that a sudden excessive force goes through the tendon that it couldn’t handle, so it snaps.
 This could be a fall from a great height or even a car accident.

-However more commonly it is things like a light jog or “the same run I do every week” – this has happened not because the force was so strong but that the tendon was damaged and weakened over time until it just ripped in two.
+In this case, a rupture happens not because the force was so strong but that the tendon was damaged and weakened over time until it just ripped in two.

 A complete Achilles break with often come with a loud bang and the calf muscle will retreat towards the knee and bunch up in a hard mass.

-The last a final reason for Achilles rupture is unbelievably the NHS's first choice for stopping pain, a Injection of steroid.
+The last a final reason for Achilles rupture is unbelievably the NHS's first choice for stopping the pain, a Injection of steroid.